 How much can you earn from a mobile DJ business?

 As your brand gains recognition and you begin to get referrals and repeat customers, you could get to a level of up to 12 events per month just working by yourself.
 You could also start to charge a higher price.
-If you have 12 events per month at $1500 per event you will make $216,000 in gross revenue, and $201,600 in gross profit.
-If your monthly ongoing expenses increase to $1000, your net profit would be $189,600.
+If you have 12 events per month at $1,500 per event you will make $216,000 in annual revenue and around $140,000 in profit.

 What barriers to entry are there?

 There are very few barriers to entry for a mobile DJ business.
 Your biggest challenges will be:

 - Standing out from the competition.
 The market is very saturated with mobile DJs, so you will need to try to differentiate yourself.

 - You will spend a lot of time and money marketing yourself before you start to make money.

 Related Business Ideas